Dark, quiet nights that start early, cool weather outside, hot tea and a warm blanket — sounds like a perfect recipe for good night’s sleep right?

 If you run the heater often or live in a drier climate, a humidifier could prove helpful.
 The EPA suggests keeping indoor humidity levels around 25%-40% in the winter – if your sinuses are irritated, skin feels dry, or you notice lots of static, it could be low.
 Cool mist humidifiers are generally suggested for congestion and children’s rooms, while ultrasonic models limit noise for sound-sensitive sleepers.

 Colds & Flus

-Winter season is also prime time for seasonal colds and flus which can affect sleep.
-Rather than breathing through your nose, which is considered ideal, congested sinuses force you open your mouth which can be uncomfortable and, as mentioned above, lead to snoring and disrupt normal sleep patterns.
-Fevers, body aches, coughs and other symptoms also make sleeping a struggle.
+The winter season is also prime time for seasonal colds and flu which can affect sleep.
+Rather than breathing through your nose, which is considered ideal, congested sinuses force you to open your mouth which can be uncomfortable and, as mentioned above, lead to snoring and disrupt normal sleep patterns.
+Fevers, body aches, cough, and other symptoms also make sleeping a struggle.